 “ARS” looks to be stenciled on the back.
 Set 33 apparently.
 That clip enables the battery to be physically mounted on the back of the radio, the power interconnect cord was still required.

-Once seen or heard, the crew would switch from Tone beacon to Voice to coordinate and designate an LZ for subsequent pickup.
+After landing the crewmen would fire up their RS-6 HF CW radio to call for a pickup….Then, once seen or heard, the crew would switch from Tone beacon to Voice to coordinate and designate an LZ for subsequent pickup.